aanc/nknu-hugo-blog/content/post/easily-scale-jenkins-cluster-with-docker-compose.md

 Now build it with `docker build -t local/jenkins-centos7-slave .`.

-Note: we could also ask Docker Compose to manage the image for us, by declaring the Dockerfile in the compose file, but I prefer not to.
+> **Note:** we could also ask Docker Compose to manage the image for us, by declaring the Dockerfile in the compose file, its a matter of personnal preference.

-== Declare the agent in the `docker-compose.yml` file
+### Declare the agent in the `docker-compose.yml` file

 Add the service to your `docker-compose.yml` file: